almovidhussaini/babylonclone/x/checkpointing/README.md

 ## Concepts

-ybtc checkpoints record the state of the ybtc chain at the end of a particular [epoch](../../x/epoching/README.md).
+Babylon checkpoints record the state of the Babylon chain at the end of a particular [epoch](../../x/epoching/README.md).
-They are created with the intention to be included in the Bitcoin ledger to protect ybtc and the chains that connect with it against long range attacks.
+They are created with the intention to be included in the Bitcoin ledger to protect Babylon and the chains that connect with it against long range attacks.
-The confirmation of a ybtc checkpoint on Bitcoin serves as an immutable record of ybtc's state up to the checkpointed epoch and determines the canonical branch of the ybtc chain.
+The confirmation of a Babylon checkpoint on Bitcoin serves as an immutable record of Babylon's state up to the checkpointed epoch and determines the canonical branch of the Babylon chain.

 At their core, checkpoints contain a unique identifier of the state they commit to and BLS signatures